 Recent matters include the representation of:

-- Calpine Corporation in its US$17 billion sale to Energy Capital Partners, an energy-focused private-equity firm, and a consortium of investors including Access Industries and Canadian Pension Plan Investment Board.
+- Calpine Corporation in numerous transactions, including its US$17 billion sale to Energy Capital Partners and a consortium of investors.

-- Macquarie Infrastructure Corp. in its sale of Bayonne Energy Center, a power generation facility in Bayonne, New Jersey.
+- Macquarie Infrastructure Corp. in its sale of Bayonne Energy Center, a power generation facility in Bayonne, New Jersey, to Morgan Stanley Infrastructure.